FreeOurKnowledge/website/_posts/2018-01-01-collective-action-in-science-diamond.md

 ---
 ## The pledge:

-As a researcher who works in or relates to the field of cognitive science, I agree that the profiteering by third parties in the current publishing system in academia is highly problematic (for a problem analysis see [here](#probleman), and therefore I am willing to declare that:
+As a researcher who works in or relates to the field of cognitive science, I agree that the profiteering by third parties in the current publishing system in academia is highly problematic (for a problem analysis see [here](#probleman)), and therefore I am willing to declare that:

-I will publish 1 of my first-authored papers with an open access journal that does not charge article processing fees (i.e., under a diamond open access agreement) within 5 years if 500 other cognitive science researchers pledge to do the same
+I will publish 1 of my (co-authored) papers with an open access journal that does not charge article processing fees (i.e., under a diamond open access agreement) within 5 years from the day the pledge activates.

-__If and only if the following conditions are met:__
+__Under the following conditions:__
+- 500 other cognitive science researchers have signed as well.

-That it is ensured that my pledge will not be made public without my permission if the pledge does not activate.
-When the pledge activates my pledge becomes automatically public, and I will be notified at this point.
+- That it is ensured that my pledge will not be made public without my permission if the pledge does not activate.
+- When the pledge activates aftrer 500 signatories my pledge becomes automatically public, and I will be notified at this point.

 #### Take the pledge!
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSelFpWDuSAX-2C6CZCzpZGX4jQx0mDfgrpCDdJYq5ijWjhT4g/viewform" width="640" height="460" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>